Breanna V. Kingsley

 • Achieved a rare court victory when, in only one hearing, removed a squatter who had taken over residence at a client’s property.

-• Obtained dismissal of debtor’s motion for contempt without hearing based on unfounded claim of violation of the automatic stay
+• In bankruptcy court, obtained dismissal of debtor’s motion for contempt without hearing based on unfounded claim of violation of the automatic stay

 • Aggressively advocated for creditors in federal bankruptcy court against a debtor who owed $10k+ in total post-petition debt.